-Saint of the Day – 9 February – Saint Raynald of Nocera (c 1150-1217) Bishop, Hermit, Monk, Abbot.
+Saint of the Day – 9 February – Saint Raynald of Nocera (c 1150-1217) Bishop of Nocera, Umbria, Italy, Hermit, Monk, Abbot.
 Born in c 1150 smf died on 9 February 1217 in Nocera, Umbria, Italy of natural causes.
-Patronages – the Diocese of Assisi-Nocera Umbra-Gualdo Tadino, Italy. and City of Norcera.
+Patronages – the Diocese of Assisi-Nocera Umbria-Gualdo Tadino, Italy. and City of Norcera.
 Also known as Rainaldus and Rainaldo.
 His body is incorrupt.

 The Roman Martyrology reads: “In Nocera Umbra, St. Rainaldo, Bishop, formerly a Camaldolese Monk of Fonte Avellana, who, while carrying out the Episcopal office, firmly preserved the habits of monastic life.”

 Raynald was a rather singular figure of a Hermit Monk and Bishop, who broke away from the mentality of his time, to radically change his life, becoming an admirable example of piety and charity, faith and obedience, in a world characterised by wealth and power, compromises and collusions between secular and spiritual powers.

 He was the eldest son of one of the local Lords who dominated Nocera nd Foligno, heir to the fief of Postignano and already destined for posts of political and military importance of the first degree, Raynald received a refined education as befitted his rank.